projectshift/shift-boiler/docs/features.md

 ## Mail

 Mail feature will configure and initialize [Flask-Mail](https://pythonhosted.org/Flask-Mail/) extension with values from your current config file.
-You will need a
+You will need a working SMTP server account to send out mails.

 Enable feature with: